mathus13/To-Do-App/README.md

 To-do items are added by entering text into the input field and pressing enter

-To-do items are prioritized by selecting a value on the dropdown menu (3, 2 or 1) Priority levels are represented by different colors (3 red, 2 orange, 1 yellow & Null gray)
+To-do items are prioritized by selecting a value on the dropdown menu (3, 2 or 1) Priority levels are represented by different colors (3 red, 2 orange, 1 yellow & 0 gray)

+To-do items are marked for completion by checking the check box, completed to-do items are identified by strikethrough text

+To-do items are deleted by pressing the red button

 see Issues: Planned Changes for more information on things to come